Lazr1026/Sans/README.md

 # Harold
-A discord bot for internet ivans and Lasr's discord servers
+A discord bot for internet ivans and Laszr's discord servers